 The Mechanical Engineering master’s degree programme is aimed at engineers with a bachelor’s degree in Mechanical Engineering (7 semesters or 210 credits) or related fields.
 This master’s degree programme will enable them to increase their knowledge of demanding subject areas and to obtain further professional qualifications.

 The Mechanical Engineering master’s degree programme aims to provide students with an application and research-oriented qualification.
-The Mechanical Engineering master’s degree programme at Nuremberg Tech comprises a standard period of study of three semesters (90 credits) and offers you the opportunity to undergo practical training and to focus on research at an early stage of your studies.
+The Mechanical Engineering master’s degree programme at the Ohm comprises a standard period of study of three semesters (90 credits) and offers you the opportunity to undergo practical training and to focus on research at an early stage of your studies.

 • Masterstudiengang Maschinenbau